Orbiston, Tileworks, Bellshill, Glasgow.

-Castlehill drainers find field of clay at Orbiston, Bellshill on Lawmuir Farm – old works here.
+Castlehill drainers find a field of clay at Orbiston, Bellshill on Lawmuir Farm – old works here.